GettCreative/PortalMR/README.md

 run npm install or yarn install in the root of this repository.
 ## How to start the app

-NOTE: you will need to install the test bed app
--Click [here](https://play.google.com/store/apps/details?id=com.viromedia.viromedia) to install
+NOTE: you will need to install the test bed app Viro media -Click [here](https://play.google.com/store/apps/details?id=com.viromedia.viromedia) to install

 ```sh